kubernetes/enhancements/keps/sig-autoscaling/20181106-in-place-update-of-pod-resources.md

 the Node, except the Pod being resized.
 For the Pod being resized, it adds the new desired resources (i.e Spec.Containers[i].Resources.Requests) to the sum.
-* If new desired resources fit, Kubelet accepts the resize by updating Pod.Spec.Containers[i].ResourcesAllocated via pods/resourceallocation subresource, and then proceeds to invoke UpdateContainerResources CRI API to update the Container resource limits.
-Once all Containers are successfully updated, it updates Pod.Status.ContainerStatuses[i].Resources to reflect the new resource values.
+* If new desired resources fit, Kubelet accepts the resize by updating Pod.Spec.Containers[i].ResourcesAllocated, and then proceeds to invoke UpdateContainerResources CRI API to update Container resource limits.
+Once all Containers are successfully updated, it updates Pod.Status.ContainerStatuses[i].Resources to reflect new resource values.
 * If new desired resources don't fit, Kubelet rejects the resize, and no further action is taken.
   - Kubelet retries the Pod resize at a later time.